Skip to main content

 Agent

 The Agent resource is how you declare an AI agent on Pai.
-A single resource covers three modes, selected by the type field:
+Two execution modes selected by spec.longRunning and the presence of spec.triggers[]:

 pai create -f agent.yaml # create